sooriyaarachchi/pybites.github.io-src/content/codechallenge05_review.md

 		github 0.064402
 		lifehacker 0.0570781

-* This was hard!
-However we learned a lot: playing with a complex library and discovering the data science side of things: your analysis is as good as the data you put in it!
+* This was not an easy challenge!
+However we learned a lot: our first NLP exploration, playing with a relatively complex library and discovering the data science part of it: the quality of your input data.

 ## Any issues or feedback?